 In the video below, Dr. Patel performs an undereye filler treatment using Restylane and a microcannula to minimize bruising and swelling.

-Visit Miami Skin and Vein for Microcannula Injections
+Visit Miami Skin And Vein For Microcannula Injections

 Dr. Patel works closely with patients in his state-of-the-art practice to provide quality care and treatment.
 Using the latest technologies and techniques, as well as products approved by the FDA, Dr. Patel and his team ensure patients look and feel their best.